2017/18 Early Years

-71% of children achieved a 'good level of development'.
-This is equal to the national average.
+70% of children achieved a 'good level of development'.
+This is in line with the national average.

-50% of disadvantaged pupils achieved the expected level of development.
+0% of disadvantaged pupils (0 of 2) achieved the expected level of development.

 No children in the cohort are EAL.